becem-gharbi/nuxt-naiveui/docs/composables/useNaiveForm.md

 });

 // Pass the form `model`, this will take a snapshot of the initial value and compare it to its reactive value.
-// The `reset` function will reset the `model` to its initial value or the value after successfull submit.
+// The `reset` function will reset the `model` to its initial value or the value after successful submission.
 // The `edited` state indicates changes relative to the initial value.
 // `updateResetValue` will update the internal default value to the current model value